lavenklau/gpuVector/README.md

 ### initialization

 The initialization function `gVector::Init(size_t len)` should be called before any usage.
-This function preallocates buffer for many reduce operation, say `sum`, `max`, `norm` , etc.
+This function preallocates buffer for many reduce operation, say `sum`, `max`, `norm` , etc.  See the example:

-The buffer length `len`，should be at least `max_len/512` , where `max_len`  is the maximal vector length you will create in you application .
-See the example:

 ```cpp
 // test.cu